-University of Minnesota engineers have developed a new way to move objects without making physical contact.
+Engineers at the University of Minnesota have developed a new system for moving objects without making physical contact.
 The technique uses ultrasonic waves acting on specialized metasurfaces to move objects in different directions.
-Touchless manipulation is a growing area of research (I tell you about it also in this post), and could transform different aspects of our lives, starting with logistics.
+Non-contact manipulation is a growing area of research (I'll tell you about it also in this post), and could transform different aspects of our lives, starting with logistics.

 How does this new metasurface technology work?

-In research published in the journal Nature Communications (I link it to you here) describes in detail the technique, used until yesterday mainly to move very small and light objects, which limited its usefulness.
-The new study shows that even large objects can now be moved.
-The "contraindication" is that the objects to be moved must be equipped with a special surface, based on a metamaterial that reflects the ultrasonic waves in order to move the object in different directions.
-An "obstacle" that would not prevent its use for specific repetitive movements (as in production lines) or for objects of other kinds.
+In research published in the journal Nature Communications.
+(I link it to you here) describes in detail the technique, used until yesterday mainly to move very small and light objects, which limited its usefulness.
+The new study demonstrates how even large objects can now be moved.
+The "contraindication" is that the objects to be moved must be equipped with a special surface, based on a metamaterial that reflects ultrasonic waves in order to move the object in different directions.
+An "obstacle" that would not prevent its use for specific repetitive movements (such as in production lines) or for other types of objects.

 Take a look at the video below to get an idea.